-- Libraries (including public programs delivered within Libraries and the home Library service) - Monash Gallery of Art (MGA) (Including exhibitions, education and public programs) - Sports club (providing sports facilities and sports fields and support to clubs) - Early child and parenting groups - Local communities, places and facilities (eg. parks) - Supporting and/or funding community and cultural groups, art and community groups etc through the Monash Community Grants Program - Providing a range of social, creative, informative, community and cultural development and/or physical activities through Arts, Culture and Events, Monash Public Library Service, Monash Gallery of Arts (MGA), Active Monash, Children, Youth and Family Services, Age Friendly Monash and Community Strengthening (intercultural development, disability access and inclusion, place making, gender equity, health promotion).
+- Libraries (including activities run at the library) - Sports club (providing sports facilities and sports fields and support to clubs) - Early child and parenting groups - Local communities, places and facilities (eg. parks) - Supporting and/or funding community and cultural groups, art and community groups etc through the Monash Community Grants Program - Providing a range of social, creative, informative, community development and/or physical activities through Arts and Culture, Monash Public Library Service, Active Monash, Children, Youth and Family Services, Age Friendly Monash and Community Strengthening (intercultural development, disability access and inclusion, place making, gender equity, health promotion).

 Consultations undertaken by VicHealth in 2015 utilised mental wellbeing indicators.
 These indicators were level of resilience, indicators of neighbourhood connection and trust, and attitudes to gender equality in relationships.
 Monash residents reported an average resilience score of 6.2 out of 8.
 This is similar to Victorian residents, who reported an average resilience score of 6.4.
-The proportion of Monash residents who agreed that people in their neighbourhood are willing to help each other out was 69.0%, by comparison the Victorian estimate was 74.1%.92
+The proportion of Monash residents who agreed that people in their neighbourhood are willing to help each other out was 69.0%, by comparison the Victorian estimate was 74.1%.